abhigya-ps/town-deals/README.md

 * Deployed the frontend in JavaScript, HTML, and CSS.
 Served JavaScript and CSS as static files.
 Passed HTML as templates to the the frontend through URL routes in Django.
 * Initialized a database using PostgreSQL.
 Stored customer data, product data, order history for each customer, and shipping information for each customer.
-Utilized relational database paradigm linking ordered items to respective orders and orders to respective customers through Foreign Keys in Django Models
+Utilized relational database paradigm linking products ordered to respective orders and requested orders to respective customers through Foreign Keys in Django Models

 ### External Tech